textpattern/textpattern.github.io/tags/if-section.md

 </nav>
 ```

-A different way of marking the active section can be accomplished by using "section_list":section-list and its attribute `active_class`.
-While the above snippet will mark the list item, "section_list":section-list will mark solely the link.
+A different way of marking the active section can be accomplished by using [section_list](section-list) and its attribute `active_class`.
+While the above snippet will mark the list item, [section_list](section-list) will mark solely the link.

 Other tags used: [section](section).